 The Company welcomes stockholder engagement.
-Our directors are available to answer questions from stockholders at the 2021 Annual Meeting.
+Our directors are available to answer questions from stockholders at the 2022 Annual Meeting.
 In addition, management of the Company conducts stockholder outreach throughout the year to ensure management and the Board understand and consider the issues that matter most to our stockholders.
 We provide regular updates regarding the Company's performance and strategic actions to the investor community, and we participate in numerous investor conferences, one-on-one meetings, earnings calls, investor days, and educational investor and analyst conversations.
+Consistent with this practice, in December 2021 we hosted an investor day, during which Mr. Keohane, our CEO, and other members of our executive team provided an in-depth review of our updated growth strategy and financial targets.
 We also communicate with stockholders and other stakeholders through various media, including our annual report, proxy statement and other filings with the SEC, news releases and our website.
 We believe ongoing stockholder engagement allows us to respond effectively to stockholder concerns.